San Diego Fire-Rescue Oral Board Interview — What Fire Department Panels Actually Evaluate

 👉 Top 25 Firefighter Oral Board Questions

-Most candidates don't fail the San Diego Fire Rescue oral board because of experience.
+Most candidates don't fail the oral board because of experience.
 They fail because of how they communicate under pressure.
 These mistakes happen early — and once they happen candidates don't recover.

 The red flags that end candidacies are documented here: